Mbaruku2003/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 just like self in python in javascript we use "this" in constructors o take an instance of the constructor
 	2-rectangle.js
-programming has shorter was of doing something for example instead of saying <= it is similar we canjust use > symbol if dealing with statements being falsified
+programming has shorter was of doing something for example instead of saying <= it is similar we canjust use > symbol if dealing with statements being falsified self is not present n javascript as a keyword